Shared Metadata for Data-Centric Materials Science: Towards FAIR metadata schemas for computational materials science

 The different types of information are hierarchically organized in {\em modules}, e.g., {\em environment} (for the code version, hardware, run date, etc.), {\em initialization} (for the exchange correlation treatment, spin, charge), {\em molgeom} (for the atomic coordinates and the localized basis set specification), {\em finalization} (for the energies, forces, etc.).
 The most recent release of the CML schema contains more than 500 metadata-schema items, i.e., unique entries in the metadata schema.
+It is worth noticing that CIF is the dictionary of choice for the crystallography domain within CML.
 Another long-standing activity is JCAMP-DX (Joint Committee on Atomic and Molecular Physical Data - Data Exchange)\cite{mcdonald1988jcamp}, a standard file format for exchange of infrared spectra and related chemical and physical information was established in 1988 and then updated with IUPAC recommendations until 2004.
 It contains standard dictionaries for infrared spectroscopy, chemical structure, NMR\cite{davies1993jcamp}, and mass \cite{lampen1994jcamp} and ion-mobility spectrometry \cite{baumbach2001jcamp}.
 The European Theoretical Spectroscopy Facility (ETSF) File Format Specifications were proposed in 2007 \cite{gonze2007extensible,gonze2008specification,caliste2008sharing}, in the context of the European Network of Excellence NANOQUANTA, in order to overcome widely known portability issues of input/output file formats across platforms.
-The initiative was inspired by the experience of the meteorology/climatology community, which developed the NetCDF (Network Common Data Form) library.
 The Electronic Structure Common Data Format (ESCDF) Specifications\cite{ghiringhelli2017towards} is the ongoing continuation of the ETSF project and is part of the CECAM Electronic Structure Library, a community-maintained collection of software libraries and data standards for electronic-structure calculations \cite{Oliveira2020}.